nickShengY/face-object-detection/README.md

 The project is structured into several Python scripts, each handling a specific aspect of the pipeline:

-1. `data_collection.py` - for collecting hand gesture data.
+1. `data_collection.py` - for collecting face/object data.
 2. `data_augmentation.py` - for augmenting collected data.
 3. `model.py` - for defining the Machine Learning model structure.
 4. `training.py` - for loading and preprocessing data for training.
 5. `training.py` - for training the model on the data.
-6. `live_detection.py` - for performing real-time hand gesture recognition.
+6. `live_detection.py` - for performing real-time face/object detection.
 7. `run.py` - a utility script to run the above modules from the command line.

 ## Getting Started